shubhamjagtap-03/Product-Service/README.md

 - now lets bulid  the product controller based on our service of product

+- add the endpoint which will fetch product by id and name

 - now setup the dto class

 - now provide me the list of the endpoint in the controller to test them in the postman and also give me the payload for testing